Paying for health insurance, after never having done so, is one of the biggest downsides to self-employment.

 1. Take prescription drugs

 Paying prescriptions without any type of insurance can be incredibly expensive!

 2. Indulge in tobacco use

-While this might be a good reason to stop tobacco, know that it is not allowed with any of these health sharing plans.
+While this might be a good reason to stop using tobacco, know that it is not permitted with any of these medi-share plans.

 3. Have an HSA (health savings account)

-Unfortunately, you can’t pair an HSA with a health sharing plan to save even more on taxes.
+Unfortunately, you can’t pair an HSA with a health care sharing plan to save even more on taxes.

 4. Have a chronic or pre-existing condition

-Some, but not all, health sharing plans won’t allow you to enroll if you have chronic or pre-existing medical conditions.
+Some, but not all, medi-share plans won’t allow you to enroll if you have chronic or pre-existing medical conditions.

 Recurring incidents will be charged each time as a new medical service even though it might be treating the same issue.

-Who Might be a Good Fit for Health Sharing Plans
+Who Might Be a Good Fit for Health Sharing Plans

 If you believe in helping others and sharing costs, this is a great option.

-If you’ve been enrolled in a traditional health insurance plan it might feel like a big difference but it can save you thousands each year
+If you’ve been enrolled in a traditional insurance plan, it might feel like a big difference, but it can save you thousands each year

 Health-sharing plans are much less expensive, generally have a lower deductible, lower annual costs and helps you share the cost with other like-minded individuals.
-Plus, you can avoid the penalty for not having health insurance.